 Applications should be made online:

-Applications must be received by 17 March.
-The application should include a single document which includes the curriculum vitae for each applicant (2 pages max.), and a research project proposal of not more than 1000 words (excluding references and diagrams), written so as to be intelligible to non-specialists.
-Before appointment, successful applicants will be required to produce a letter from their supervisor stating that he/she is prepared to allow the Associate time to complete their project in King’s College.
+and must be received by 9 am on Wednesday 15 June 2016.
+The application should include a single document which includes the curriculum vitae for each applicant (two pages max), a research project proposal of not more than 1000 words (excluding references, diagrams), written so as to be intelligible to non-specialists, and two references, which should be submitted by the referee on the online system by 9 am on Monday 20 June.
+It is the candidate’s responsibility to ensure that the referees submit references by the closing date.
+Shortlisted candidates will be asked to submit a letter from their supervisor stating that he/she is prepared to allow the Associate time to complete their project in King’s College.

 Enquiries to .